MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/page-feeds.md

 |AdvertiserSuppliedUrls|Use URLs from my page feed only.
 Only URLs specified in the feed file will be served from this campaign.
 We recommend using this option for highly specific campaigns with tailored ad copy.|
 |All|Use URLs from both Bing's index of my website and my page feed.
 Pages from both sources will be used but URLs within the feed file will be given priority.|
 |SystemIndex|Use Bing's index of my website.
 This is the default behavior of dynamic search ad campaigns on Bing.|

+If the source is either AdvertiserSuppliedUrls or All, then Microsoft Advertising uses the page feed identifiers that are linked to the campaign via the Bulk API [Page Feed Ids](../bulk-service/campaign.md#pagefeedids) or Campaign Management API [PageFeedIds](../campaign-management-service/dynamicsearchadssetting.md#pagefeedids).

 ## <a name="customlabel-autotarget"></a>Create custom label auto targets